 - Seized Evidence

 Visit our page explaining the different uses for drug disposal, including law enforcement.

 CFR Title 40 Part 60: Requirements and Exemptions for Small Scale Incinerators

 CFR 40 60.2887

 Units that combust contraband or prohibited goods: Your incineration unit is excluded if the unit is owned or operated by a government agency, such as police, customs, agricultural inspection, or a similar agency, to destroy only illegal or prohibited goods such as illegal drugs, or agricultural food products that can not be transported into the country or across state lines to prevent bio-contamination.
 The exclusion does not apply to items either confiscated or incinerated by private, industrial, or commercial entities.

 Small Scale Dual Chamber Units, also known as Fixed Hearth Units, are a great option for locations looking to dispose of small amounts of waste or for locations needing to meet specific emission requirements.
-Learn more about small scale incinerators and Portable Trash Incinerators.
-Read a little about EPA Incineration Guidelines.
+Learn more about small Scale Incinerators and Portable Trash Incinerators.
+Read a little about EPA Incineration Guidelines and EPA Approval.

 Common Small Scale Incinerator Uses: